ozntel/oz-calendar/README.md

 You can use the **Plus(+)** icon within the calendar view to add a note with default YAML key and date format.

-You can define
+You can define in the plugin settings:

--   The **default folder** the plugin is supposed to save the new file
+-   The **Default Folder** the plugin is supposed to save the new file.
+The plugin also gives you option to enable/disable destination folder selection during each note creation.
+The destination folder is always going to be defaulted to the one defined in the plugin settings but can be adjusted for single notes.
--   And the **file prefix date format** in case you prefer your file names to start with a certain date format
+-   And the **File Prefix Date Format** in case you prefer your file names to start with a certain date format

-within the plugin settings.

 ## Style Settings Plugin Support